 What is the Role of a Risk Manager?

 A risk manager is responsible for a broad array of duties as the company sets up a workers’ compensation management program.
 To reduce costs, the risk manager should closely monitor the implementation of the program.
-Naturally, the responsibilities depend on the size of the department and amount of assistance that is provided.
+Naturally, the responsibilities depend on the size of the department and the amount of assistance that is provided.

 Tips on What a Risk Manager Should Do: